Elijah Burke: Return to TNA (2015–2017)

 Burke returned to TNA on the June 3, 2015 episode of Impact Wrestling alongside Josh Mathews on commentary under the ring name Da Pope.
 On October 4, 2015, at Bound For Glory, Pope entered in a twelve-man Bound For Gold Gauntlet match which was won by Tyrus.

 On the March 15 episode of Impact Wrestling, Pope saved Josh Mathews from an attack by Lashley only to be attacked himself.
 The following week, Pope cost Lashley a shot at the TNA World Heavyweight Championship when he interfered in a gauntlet match he was competing in and then fighting him to the backstage area.
 On the April 5 episode of Impact Wrestling, Pope was defeated by Lashley in a street fight.
 He was acting as a face commentator.

 On August 16, 2017, Dinero announced his departure from TNA.

-Return to the independent circuit (2017–present)
+Return to the independent circuit (2017)

 Since leaving TNA, he has primarily wrestled for Fighting Evolution Wrestling, a Florida-based promotion.

-National Wrestling Alliance (2019–present)
+National Wrestling Alliance (2019–2020)

 Burke debuted in the National Wrestling Alliance (NWA) on the December 23, 2019, episode of NWA Powerrr, using his "Pope" moniker.
 On October 20, 2020, on UWN Primetime Live, Burke defeated Zicky Dice to win the NWA World Television Championship.